-Police must follow strict rules when gathering evidence.
-If they do not, then courts may “suppress” (keep out) this evidence from being introduced in criminal trials.
-If this loss of evidence weakens the prosecution’s case enough, then the charges may be dropped.
+Nevada police must follow strict rules when gathering evidence.
+If they do not, then courts may suppress (keep out) this evidence from being introduced in criminal trials.
+If this suppression of evidence weakens the prosecution’s case enough, then the charges may be dropped.

-In the above example, Jay was breaking the law by possessing marijuana … but so were the police for searching Jay’s car for no reason.
-Therefore the marijuana may be “suppressed” as evidence because it was obtained through an unlawful police search.
+In the above example, Jay was breaking the law by possessing marijuana in public … but so were the police for searching Jay’s car for no reason.
+Therefore the marijuana may be suppressed as evidence because it was obtained through an unlawful police search.

-Note that a motion to suppress evidence in Nevada may also be called a “motion to exclude evidence in Nevada.
+Note that a motion to suppress evidence in Nevada may also be called a motion to exclude evidence in Nevada.
 It is considered a type of “pretrial motion” because it is filed in anticipation of trial.1

 The Fourth Amendment of the U.S. Constitution protects citizens’ reasonable expectations of privacy by guarding against unreasonable searches and seizures.
 Therefore, the primary grounds for a judge to suppress evidence in a Nevada criminal case are any of the following: